History of the Whitney Lab

 Important to the development of the laboratory has been its dedicated research faculty, as well as key players like Jim Netherton, who served as a chemist and laboratory manager for close to 30 years.
 His role in the community while serving as Mayor of Marineland helped to shape some of the critical conservation efforts and reserves in the Matanzas Basin.
 Another key factor in the development of the lab has been its outreach and education programs.
 Originally spearheaded by Dr. Barbara Battelle, Karen Kempler and several critical docents, the National Science Foundation Research Experience program, Day at the Whitney and even the Center for Marine Sciences building would not be here without the hard work and dedication of dedicated staff, docents, donors and early supporters of science outreach and education.
 These programs continue to flourish to this day.

-In 2013, the Whitney Laboratory took over the management of the Seahorse Key Marine Laboratory on the Gulf Coast of Florida, located in the Cedar Keys National Wildlife Refuge and we are embarking on a two coast marine science and conservation program.
-Whitney Lab’s current plans call for developing a new Sea Turtle Rehabilitation Hospital, that would leverage the Lab’s existing expertise and reputation in the cell and molecular biology of marine animals to address emerging diseases.
-This brings the Lab full circle to Mr. Whitney’s original rationale for creating the Whitney Laboratory while moving forward using cutting edge science.
+From 2013 to 2016, Whitney Laboratory managed Seahorse Key Marine Laboratory on the Gulf Coast of Florida, located in the Cedar Keys National Wildlife Refuge.
+Also beginning in 2013, Whitney Lab began development of a new Sea Turtle Rehabilitation Hospital, which opened in 2015.
+The hospital leverages the lab’s existing expertise and reputation in the cell and molecular biology of marine animals to address emerging diseases.
+This brings the lab full circle to Mr. Whitney’s original rationale for creating Whitney Laboratory while moving forward using cutting-edge science.